sergalb/android-2019/README.md

-# Homeworks of android curse
+# Homeworks of android course

 description, links, and other come soon